uu-it-teaching/ospp-2015-project-template/doc/html/README.md

-Generated (if any) HTML documentation should be saved in this directory.
+HTML documentation (if any) should be generated in this directory.